PearsonEducation/thalassa-aqueduct/README.md

 Create or update a `backend` by `name`. `PUT` with a `Content-Type` of `application/json` and a body like:

     {
-        "type" : "spindrift|static"
+        "type" : "dynamic|static"
-      , "role" : "foo" // only required if type = spindrift
+      , "role" : "foo" // only required if type = dynamic
-      , "version" : "1.0.0" // only required if type = spindrift
+      , "version" : "1.0.0" // only required if type = dynamic
       , "balance" : "roundrobin|source" // defaults to roundrobin
       , "host" : "myapp.com"  // default: undefined, if specified request to member will contain this host header , "health" : {                 // optional health check